watrgoat/RL-Trade-Sim/README.md

 ## What the Project Will Deliver

 ### Core Functionality
-1. A simulated trading environment with realistic constraints.
+1. A simulated trading environment with realistic constraints using **Gymnasium**.
 2. Trained RL agents capable of executing trades efficiently.
 3. Metrics and analysis tools to evaluate performance.